FilmPower/OpenDrone-FlightController/README.md

 We also got an Open-source Frame Created with ❤️ by our 3D Printer

 Used technologies:
-* Android - Our App runs on Android
+* Android - Our App runs on Android but ->
+* know we have also an Cross-Platform App with React Native
 * C++ - Our flight controller runs on C++
 * Raspberry Pi - The brain of the drone
 ---